-The center frame has almost this haze too it that’s a bit more orange but it only appears when you stop down the aperture.
-You’ll see in the sharpness charts too later in this review.
-I only see it when shooting into a high contrast scene where there are a lot of reflections or when facing a light source.
+The center frame has almost this haze to it that’s a bit more orange but it only appears when you stop down the aperture.
+You’ll see this in the sharpness charts too later in this review.
+I only see it when shooting into a high-contrast scene where there are a lot of reflections or when facing a light source.
 It’s kinda cool, looks a little like an Instagram filter, but it can also be annoying at times when you don’t want it.

 When trying to take advantage of the flaring, you can get a very cool film look that just drips with characters.
-Great micro-contrast, great looking flares, and blooms but not too crazy like some of those Helios lenses.
-Obviously, if you need perfect and clean image quality, this lens won’t be for you.
+Great micro-contrast, great-looking flares, and blooms but not too crazy like some of those Helios lenses.
+If you need perfect and clean image quality, this lens won’t be for you.

-This shot is straight out of camera with just a crop.
+This shot is straight out of the camera with just a crop.

 We’ll see how it lasts over time, but so far it’s holding up well.
 I think the manufacturing of these small Chinese lenses is getting better because it’s been a while since I have had a lens fall apart on me.

 The Pergear 50mm f1.8 uses an all-metal construction with an optical formula of 6 elements in 4 groups.

 The aperture is a 10-blade design for smooth circular bokeh even when stopped down.

 Like several of the other Pergear lenses, this one also includes the lens hood.